Megha849/HygieiaDocs/pages/hygieia/UI/ui.md

 ```bash
 gulp serve --local true
 ```
-An API is not required since data currently comes from the test-data folder.
+API is not required since data currently comes from the test-data directory.

 ### Docker Image for UI Layer